VarunX7/AWS-Certified-Dev-Associate-DVA-C02-/7_ASG.md

 # ASG: Auto Scaling Group

 In real-life, the load on your websites and applications can change.
-You can create and get rid of servers very quickly
+You can create and get rid of servers very quickly using ASG

 The goal of an Auto Scaling Group (ASG) is to:
 * Scale out (add EC2 Instances) to match an increased load